 It is important to have access to data from several suppliers during the conduct of an investigation.
 Limited resources reduce both the quality and quantity of information available.
-And our members, many of whom are small businesses, do not have the financial weight to bargain effectively with large entities in a non-competitive environment.
+My company is a small business and does not have the financial weight to bargain effectively with large entities in a non-competitive environment.